Number Ones (Michael Jackson album): Later impact

-According to Nielsen SoundScan Number Ones, debuted at No. 13 in Billboard's top 200 chart with sales of 121,000 copies in the U.S.
+Number Ones debuted at No. 13 in Billboard's top 200 chart with sales of 121,000 copies in the U.S. It peaked at #6.

 Number Ones had already sold 1,825,000 copies in the United States before the week of Jackson's death.
 Following Jackson's death on June 25, 2009, the album sold 108,000 units in the US on the chart week ending July 1, 2009, and was the biggest-selling album of the week, though only one-quarter of Jackson's entire US album sales recorded that week, shifting just under 425,000 albums and 2.6 million digital singles (more than 50 times of all the combined digital single sales of the previous week and making Jackson the first artist to sell more than one million downloads in one week).
 The following week it remained the biggest selling album shifting its largest one-week sales since being released in 2003 with 350,000 copies sold, as Jackson's overall album sales tally swelled to 1.1 million for the week.
 Number Ones was 2009's third biggest-selling album according to SoundScan, behind Susan Boyle's I Dreamed a Dream and Taylor Swift's Fearless.
 Although it was the best selling album for three weeks in a row, the record was not allowed to chart on the Billboard 200 due to (now defunct) rules, but entered the Comprehensive Chart at number 1 where it remained for six weeks.
 Number Ones was the best-selling album in the United States for six consecutive weeks amassing sales of 2.36 million by the end of 2009.
 The Billboard Catalog chart also allowed Number Ones to chart, which led Jackson in occupying the entire top 12 positions on the chart.
 Number Ones has topped the Top Catalog Albums Chart several times; most recently for three consecutive weeks in May and June 2014.
 As of July 29, 2016, the album has sold over 5.3 million copies in the US.
 Number Ones is Jackson’s best-selling hits package in the Nielsen era (1991–present), and third-biggest seller overall in that period (behind Thriller, with 6.7 million, and Dangerous, with 6.5 million).

 In the United Kingdom, Ireland and Canada, the album re-entered the UK charts at number 1 the week following Jackson's death.

 In New Zealand, Number Ones re-entered the chart following Jackson's death at number 38, climbing to number 4 the following week.
 It then reached number 1 the following week; the album was also certified 4× Platinum, shipping over 60,000 copies.